ciprian-anghel/google-cloud-poc/README.md

 > [!IMPORTANT]
-> The following configuration was used to serve instances on Google Cloud Run and Google Cloud Sql with postgres.
+> The following configuration was used to serve instances on Google Cloud Run and Google Cloud SQL with Postgres.

 # Server side key notes
 ## Connect to Google Cloud SQL database